Increase Success by Using A Five-Phase Approach

-Since the reasons for continuing in the old behavior are uncovered, this too is an insight therapy, which causes your client to become very suggestible, so direct suggestion is used to end the session.
+Since the reasons for continuing in the old behavior are uncovered, this too is an insight hypnosis, which causes your client to become very suggestible, so direct suggestion is used to end the session.

 This has been a very brief discussion of a process that has proved itself time and time again.
 It is designed to give you an approach that you can use for most if not all of your client's issues.
 It is especially effective in dealing with motivation, habits, psychogenic illness, anxiety, compulsions, fears and phobias, relationship issues and more.

 5-PATH® was inspired by the work of, Dave Elman, Gerald Kein, Charles Tebbetts and Richard Harte.
-Dave Elman's book, Hypnotherapy, encouraged me to utilize instant and rapids inductions so that I can work with our clients in somnambulism and to use hypnotic age regression.
+Dave Elman's book, Hypnosis, encouraged me to utilize instant and rapids inductions so that I can work with our clients in somnambulism and to use hypnotic age regression.
 Gerald Kein continues to encourage us to do so in his videos, courses and in the book we co-authored together.
-It was Mr. Kein who introduced me to a system he calls Universal Hypnotherapy, consisting of using age regression and forgiveness together, which is the foundation of 5-PATH®.
+It was Mr. Kein who introduced me to a system he calls Universal Hypnosis, consisting of using age regression and forgiveness together, which is the foundation of 5-PATH®.
 Dr. Richard Harte convinced me to test clients to establish their level of hypnosis, and then I began to use those tests as "convincers."
 (See, Use Hidden Tests and Convincers To Improve Success and Receive More Referrals, in the Hypno-Gram for more on convincers.)
-Charles Tibbetts work along with my own study of mediation theory contributed to the development of Parts Mediation Therapy.
+Charles Tibbetts work along with my own study of mediation theory contributed to the development of Parts Mediation Work.